MicrosoftDocs/dynamics365smb-docs/business-central/admin-teams-troubleshooting.md

 A link won't expand into a card in the following situations:

 - The link targets a page of a type that doesn't represent a record.
 For example, it could be a link to [!INCLUDE [prod_short](includes/prod_short.md)]’s Role Center.
 You can check the page type using the page inspection pane in the Web client in [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information about page inspection, see [Inspecting Pages](across-inspect-page.md).
 - The link targets a page that (at a technical level) isn't connected to a source table in [!INCLUDE [prod_short](includes/prod_short.md)].
 You can check whether a page has a source table by using the page inspection pane in the Web client in [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information about page inspection, see [Inspecting Pages](across-inspect-page.md).
 - Teams doesn't support link previews in some features.
-For example, when you pop out a chat, you're in a meeting, or you're a guest to another organization.
+For example, when you pop out a chat, or you're a guest to another organization.
 - Teams silently abandons trying to display the card after 15 seconds, for example, because of network issues.
 - Teams may not expand the link if you've already pasted a link into the same message compose box and deleted the card.